Tajeu2001/awwards/README.md

-# Insta-Clone
+# Awwards

-An instagram clone that has similar functionalities with instagram.The users get to create profiles of their own to be able to upload images with captions on them.They can also view images uploaded by other users.Apart from viewing they can also comment and like the photos.
+This project allows users to rate other people's projects and  post their own projects for other users to rate according to design, usability and content

 ## Prerequisites